choptastic/qdate/README.markdown

 capabilities of both to provide for other needed tools found in a single module.

-`qdate` will provide, under the roof of a single module date and time formatting and parsing from and into:
+`qdate` provides date and time formatting and parsing from and into:
  + Formatting Strings
  + Erlang Date Format
  + Erlang Now Format
  + Unixtime integers
+ + Timezones

+And all this while dealing with timezone parsing, formatting, conversion and overall management.

 #### Acceptable Date Formats